 Hurry while end of stocks last!

 Read the full review: Astell & Kern A&norma SR15

 Given the iPod Touch’s extensive feature set and comparably low price, it would only need to be decent for us to be able to recommend it.
 However, this seventh generation is more than that: it proves there is still a place for the iPod in this market of smartphone streaming and premium hi-res PMPs.

 In terms of tonality and overall character, it is a very Apple-sounding product.
 It gets everything right, without overstretching itself in any regard.
 Balance is even, rhythms snap in time and there is enough dynamic interest to discern between varying moods and genre.
 Natural, neutral... typically Apple, in other words.

 That's before you consider its HD screen, extensive app access, gaming capabilities and even front and rear-facing cameras.
 It is essentially a smartphone without the cellular connection, making it perhaps the most versatile of the best portable music players on this list.
 Hence it comes highly recommended.

 Read the full review: Apple iPod Touch (2019)

-The A&futura SE200 is the first portable music player to give the user a choice of DACs; there’s ESS’s latest chip in a dual configuration, as well as one of AKM's flagship chips as found in Astell & Kern’s flagship SP2000 (below).
+Another What Hi-Fi?
+Award winner (in 2020), the A&futura SE200 was A&K's first portable music player to give the user a choice of DACs; there’s ESS’s latest chip in a dual configuration, as well as one of AKM's top-tier chips as found in Astell & Kern’s flagship SP2000 (below).
 Why?
 It’s down to letting the user pick the sonic signature they prefer.
 Each DAC type feeds 2.5mm balanced and the standard 3.5mm outputs, and has a set of audio filters for further fine-tuning.

 This gives you an unprecedented level of control over how the unit sounds.